asgardphp/docs/quickstart.md

 	php console db:init

 This will prompt you for the configuration of the database, and if possible, create it if it does not exist yet.
-Otherwise you will need to create the database manually.

 And that's it!
 You have installed and configured your new project.
 If you open [http://localhost/asgard/](http://localhost/asgard) in your browser, you should see the Asgard default homepage.